The Parathyroid Glands Balancing The Major Minerals

 When these are present, it then becomes important to evaluate the glands indispensable for calcium management, the parathyroid glands.

 There are four parathyroid glands located adjacent to the thyroid.
 It is their role to help move calcium into and out of the tissues.
 They do this by using a hormone called, parathyroid hormone, which works in conjunction with a hormone from the thyroid gland called, calcitonin.
 The entire function of these small glands, I believe, is not fully understood.
-I make this statement based upon the significant, miracle-like responses some patients experience once these tissues are nutritionally supported, even though a great deal of work had already been accomplished with minimal results.
+I make this statement based upon the significant, miracle-like responses some patients experience once these tissues are nutritionally supported.

 Final Thoughts The parathyroid is but one piece of a very complex human health puzzle.
 Ideally, all system, tissue and nutritional considerations need to be made to accomplish the most good.
 However, when calcium disruptions are present, it is wise to first look to the parathyroid glands.